t-a-bonnet/NRR/README.md

 In this function:

-   - structured_data_df is a pandas DataFrame that contains:
+   - 'structured_data_df' is a pandas DataFrame that contains:
        - A column named 'linked_art_uri', which holds the Linked Art URIs.

 The nrr.structured_data_to_query() function retrieves the Linked Art JSON-LD records for the specified URIs, extracts the object titles and creator names, and constructs queries by concatenating them.
 The resulting queries are organized into a DataFrame with a column called 'query'.